Attorneys for Zofran® Birth Defects Lawsuits

 Contact Us Today if Your Child Suffered a Birth Defect from Zofran®

-If you took Zofran® during pregnancy and your child developed a heart defect, oral cleft, or other significant birth defect, please call Ventura Law today at 203.800.8000 for more information.
+If you took Zofran® during pregnancy and your child developed a heart defect, oral cleft, or other significant birth defect, please call Ventura Law today at 203.800.8000 or contact us for more information.
 We have attorneys and intake staff standing by 24/7 to answer your questions and help you understand your rights regarding your Zofran® claim.